lvbfront/pgai-updated-files/README.md

 The embedding parameter in ai.create_vectorizer is where you specify your custom embedder.
 The ai.embedding_fastapi function takes the following arguments:

-url (text): The full URL to your FastAPI server's single-text embedding endpoint (e.g., 'http://host.docker.internal:8000/embed').

-input_text (text): This parameter is used by pg_ai to pass the content to be embedded.
-When called via ai.create_vectorizer, pg_ai will automatically substitute the actual content from your loading column here.
-For the create_vectorizer call itself, you can provide a placeholder like the model name ('paraphrase-MiniLM-L3-v2') or any string, as pg_ai will internally manage the actual text passed during processing.

-api_key (text, optional): If your FastAPI server requires an API key for authentication, provide it here (e.g., 'your_fastapi_api_key').
-Otherwise, use NULL::text.

-input_type (text, optional): If your FastAPI server supports different input types, specify it here.
-Otherwise, use NULL::text.

-verbose (boolean, optional): Set to true for more detailed logging from the PL/Python3u function.

 Step 7: Usage and Verification
-Insert data into my_table:
-Now, you only need to insert id and content. pg_ai will automatically handle the embedding.

 INSERT INTO my_table (id, content)
 VALUES (6, 'This is a new sentence about the weather.');